json-everything/json-everything-docs/_docs/pointer/basics.md

 // result contains a JsonNode with a "found me" value
 ```

 > The designers of the `JsonNode` API have elected (for [reasons](https://github.com/dotnet/designs/blob/40794be63ecd8b35e9596412050a84dedd575b99/accepted/2020/serializer/WriteableDomAndDynamic.md#missing-vs-null) I [disagree](https://github.com/dotnet/runtime/issues/66948#issuecomment-1080148457) with) to consider JSON null and .Net null to be equivalent.
-This goes against both my personal experience building Manatee.Json and the `JsonElement` API, in which these are distinct concepts.
-Because of this, it is impossible to determine whether a returned `JsonNode` value of `null` represents a value that is present but null or it is merely absent from the data.
-To accomodate this, the evaluation method can only support the familiar `TryParse()` signature.
+This goes against both my personal experience building Manatee.Json and the `JsonElement` API, both of which maintain a separation between these two null concepts.
+Because of the unified design, it's impossible to determine whether a returned `JsonNode` value of `null` represents a value that is present but null or it is merely absent from the data.
+To accommodate this, the evaluation method can only support the familiar `TryParse()` signature.
 A return of `true` indicates the value was found, and `false` indicates it was not.
 In the case of a `true` return, `result` may still be null, indicating the value was found and was a JSON null.
 {: .prompt-info }

 ## Relative JSON Pointers {#pointer-relative}

-[JSON Hyperschema](https://datatracker.ietf.org/doc/draft-handrews-json-schema-hyperschema/) relies on a variation of JSON Pointers called [Relative JSON Pointers](https://tools.ietf.org/id/draft-handrews-relative-json-pointer-00.html) that also includes the number of parent navigations.
+[JSON Hyperschema](https://datatracker.ietf.org/doc/draft-handrews-json-schema-hyperschema/) relies on a variation of JSON Pointers called [Relative JSON Pointers](https://tools.ietf.org/id/draft-handrews-relative-json-pointer-00.html) that also includes the number of parent and/or array-index navigations.
 This allows the system to start at an internal node in the JSON document and navigate to another node potentially on another subtree.

 Relative JSON Pointers are implemented with the `RelativeJsonPointer` struct.
 Interactions with this struct are very similar to `JsonPointer`.